How to Calculate Your Peak Sun-Hours

 As energy costs continue to rise, more and more people are looking to solar power as a more efficient option for both their homes and businesses.
 On top of the economic benefits of solar power, solar energy produces no pollution and has no negative environmental effects, making it an attractive option for those concerned about the environmental effects of traditional energy production as well.

-If you are trying to determine whether or not solar power is the best option for your home or business, it’s important to understand how much sun solar panels need in order to operate effectively, what peak sun-hours are, and what you can do to get the most out of the solar power available to you.
+If you are trying to determine the cost of solar energy for your home, it’s important to understand how much sun solar panels need in order to operate effectively, what peak sun-hours are, and what you can do to get the most out of the solar power available to you.

 How Much Sun Do Solar Panels Need?